From 18th century purpose-built concert halls to former churches and sporting stadiums, Edinburgh is home to an array of top notch live music venues.

 Since then, this glorious Georgian building has become one of Edinburgh's best-loved music venues, hosting world-class artists from musical fields such as classical, jazz, folk and roots, rock and pop and Americana.

-Scotland’s only five-star concert hall, The Usher Hall is an extraordinary blend of historical and contemporary, traditional and modern, both inside and out.
+Scotland’s only 5-star concert hall, The Usher Hall is an extraordinary blend of historical and contemporary, traditional and modern, both inside and out.

 Construction of the hall was funded by Andrew Usher, a whisky distiller and blender, who donated £100,000 to fund a new concert hall for the city.
 Opened in 1914, with refurbishment in 2010, every year the Hall welcomes a huge range of musical talent as well as conferences, sponsorship events, ceremonies, lectures and recording sessions.